Is Blue Cheese Kosher?

 While there are now vegetable and microbial rennets that are acceptable for use in kosher cheeses, it is important to check with the manufacturer or a kosher certifying agency to confirm the source of the rennet used.

-See also Can Dogs Eat Truffle Cheese?
+See also Can Frenchie Eat Cheese?

 The Kashrut Status of Blue Cheese